23rd November, 2022

 Keeping your vehicle clean both inside and out is part of the regular maintenance routine to keep your car hygienic, safe, and in good working order.
 While you’ll probably do most of the regular cleaning yourself, you may want to opt for a professional deep-clean every now and again.

-Depending on your location, age and the type of vehicle you drive, insurance for taxis can get expensive.
+Depending on your location, age and the type of vehicle you drive, taxi insurance can get expensive.
 Contacting the helpful team at the Taxi Insurer will ensure you find the best value insurance for both your needs and budget.

 To improve air quality in cities and discourage the use of older, more polluting vehicles, many cities across the UK are now charging fees for drivers to drive within certain zones.
 Such zones include the Ultra Low Emission Zone (ULEZ) in London and Clean Air Zones (CAZs) in other cities.